-This Prospectus is being produced in connection with the Company's application for the admission to trading of the Bonds on Oslo Stock Exchange.
+This Prospectus is being produced in connection with the Company's obligations to publish a listing prospectus pursuant to the EU Prospectus Regulation in relation to the Company's issuance of Additional Bonds which will be tradeable on Oslo Stock Exchange.

-Pursuant to the Bond Terms the Company shall, within 6 months of the Issue Date of the Bonds, apply for the Bonds to be listed on Oslo Stock Exchange.
+Pursuant to the Tap Issue Addendum the Company shall procure that, within 6 months of the Issue Date of the Additional Bonds, the Additional Bonds shall be listed on Oslo Stock Exchange.